 They ("the Court") can subpoena her to trial.
 If she is properly served and fails to appear they can hold her in contempt for not appearing or they can issue a "material witness warrant" for her arrest.
 Yes, they can arrest her and hold her until she testifies.
-However, I do not believe the...Read more »
+However, I do...Read more »

 I was involved in a car accident and the officers did a dui test on me but they never tested the other driver.
 I’m not claiming that she was drinking just doesn’t seem right to me.
 I was claimed at fault because I was making a left hand turn.
 As the ticket states failure to yeild at an...
 Read more »

 No, they would only elevate a traffic accident investigation to a DUI investigation if they had independent grounds to suspect you of DUI.
 They must not have suspected the other driver of DUI or they would have investigated and potentially arrested him/her.
 I have represented many clients for DUI...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.

 The use of this website to ask questions or receive answers does not create an attorney–client relationship between you and Justia, or between you and any attorney who receives your information or responds to your questions, nor is it intended to create such a relationship.
 Additionally, no responses on this forum constitute legal advice, which must be tailored to the specific circumstances of each case.
 You should not act upon information provided in Justia Ask a Lawyer without seeking professional counsel from an attorney admitted or authorized to practice in your jurisdiction.
 Justia assumes no responsibility to any person who relies on information contained on or received through this site and disclaims all liability in respect to such information.